FelipeBulhoes/Client-Contact-Manager_BackEnd-Node-/README.md

 ```
 CREATE DATABASE <database_name>;
 ```
-Create a .env file based on the .envexample file
+Create a .env file based on the .env.example file

 On the field DATABASE_URL write the following line changing marked data to your database data
 ```